kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

 - Switch existing functionality over to using GameEngine.doAction
+  - First, explore shrine
-- Create GameEngineHex.ts and game-engine-hex_test.ts
+    - Create game-engine-hex_test.ts
-- GameEngine.getAvailableActions should call into GEH
-- Tests for getHexActions -> getShrineActions:
+    - Tests for getHexActions:
       - Wrong phase
       - Not adjacent to any shrines
       - Adjacent but no dice of that color
       - Shrine already filled
       - Shrine visible and not ours
-- Tests for actual explore shring
+    - Tests for doHexAction:
       - Success: Flip ours
       - Success: Flip not ours (favor, card, shield, god)
       - Success: Visible and ours
+  - Second, move ship
+    - Available moves
+    - doMove
 - Then remove a bunch of old tests and code
 - Have controller enable/disable buttons based on available actions